ruby-grape/grape-roar/README.md

 ### Use Grape's Present

-You can use Grape's `present` keyword after including Grape::Roar::Representer into a representer module.
+Include Grape::Roar::Representer into a representer module *after* any Roar mixins, then use Grape's `present` keyword.

 ```ruby
 module ProductRepresenter